 The fighting had lasted four months, the tribe had traveled 1,170 miles.
 As soon as the snow stopped falling, the tribe was loaded onto rail cars and transported to Indian Territory (Oklahoma).
 In 1885, they were allowed to return to their ancestral homelands and Chief Joseph died on the Colville Reservation in 1904.
 He was then buried in a private place, a place which now has great spiritual significance for the tribe.

 The Nez Perce War started because of flagrant abuse of the tribe's land by white settlers and the refusal of local law enforcement and the military to protect the tribe.
 There was also the problem of corrupt Indian agents giving the tribe spoiled flour and other food, and not even enough of that to meet the quotas guaranteed in the treaties: the Nez Perce were literally starving to death.
 If they had been allowed to go to those places where they had traditionally gone for years to get food in times of need, there wouldn't have been a problem.
-But the good white folks thought grazing cattle was more important than feeding starving Indians...
+But the good white folks of Idaho thought grazing cattle was more important than allowing starving Indians to feed themselves...